ditojs/dito/README.md

 # Dito.js

-Dito.js is a minimal and modern web framework with a strong focus on API driven development, based on Koa.js, Objection.js and Vue.js
+Dito.js is a minimal and modern web framework with a focus on API driven development, based on Koa.js, Objection.js and Vue.js

 Dito.js consists of two main components: **Dito.js Server**, providing all